thenets/rsync-backup-archive/README.md

       # Pass the local output directory to the container
       # this is the directory where the backup files will be stored.
-      # If you not define this, all the files will be lost
+      # If you do not define this, all the files will be lost
       # after the container exits
       - "~/backup/my-server-com:/output:rw"
 ```